ForgeRock/forgeops/helm/README.md

 that [cert-manager](https://github.com/jetstack/cert-manager) is installed and is provisioning certificates for you.

-The frconfig chart defaults to creating a cert-manager certifate issuer using that uses a CA issuer.
+The frconfig chart defaults to creating a cert-manager certificate "CA" issuer.
 This is a simple issuer that creates certifacates signed by a CA cert installed as part of the frconfig chart.
 We have included a default CA cert in frconfig/secrets.
-If you want to replace it with your own, there is a sample script in that directory that shows you how to generate a CA certificate.
+You can replace this with your own using the sample script `frconfig/secrets/cm.sh`

 If you are on minikube, cert-manager can be installed using: